janarez/brain-connectivity/README.md

 ### Developing

 The `brain_connectivity` package uses isort, black and flake8 for consistent formatting (see `.vscode/settings.json` for used settings).
-For development purposes you might want include these dependencies during package install by:
+For development purposes you might want to include these dependencies during package install by:

 ```bash
 pip install -e .[dev]